andrew/ultimate-awesome/README.md

 - [awesome-learning](https://github.com/mfaisalkhatri/awesome-learning) - A curated list of awesome learning resources for a Software Test Automation Engineer .
 - [awesome-wayland](https://github.com/rcalixte/awesome-wayland) - A curated list of Wayland resources.
 - [awesome-magento2](https://github.com/run-as-root/awesome-magento2) - Curated list of awesome Magento 2 Extensions, Resources and other Highlights.
-- [Awesome-Agentic-Reasoning](https://github.com/weitianxin/Awesome-Agentic-Reasoning) - A curated list of papers and resources based on the survey "Agentic Reasoning for Large Language Models".
 - [awesome-pocketbase](https://github.com/benallfree/awesome-pocketbase) - A collection of PocketBase community resources.
 - [awesome-freedom](https://github.com/hiddify/awesome-freedom) - In this repository we have collected all awesome tools for iranian people.
 - [awesome-gui-agent](https://github.com/showlab/awesome-gui-agent) - 💻 A curated list of papers and resources for multi-modal Graphical User Interface (GUI) agents.